happygolily/happygolily/README.md

 - 👋 Hi, I’m Lily!
 - 🌱 Front End Development is my jam!
-- 👀 I'm good at HTML/CSS and building responsive websites.
+- 👀 Skilled at HTML/CSS and responsive websites.
 - 💞️ I’m interested in fun projects, especially in health & wellness, food, and travel.